Mature Masculine

 • False version: Giving up and calling it patience.

-• True acceptance: Continuing to engage while accepting we can't control timing.
+• True acceptance: Continuing to engage while accepting we cannot control timing.

 Test: Have we stopped trying, or are we still in the game?